 Leigh; Artist, Actor, Playwright, Publicist, Casting Director, Teacher, Traveller, Son, Brother, Brother-in-law, Nephew, Cousin, Uncle, Lover, Beloved, Treasured friend.

-The Panel was made six years after Leigh’s death, after Andrew and Johnathan had both returned from abroad.
+The Panel was made six years after Leigh’s death, after Andrew and Jonathan had both returned from abroad.
 After agreeing on the design Andrew went about sourcing the material and cutting the letters from blown up stencils, then ironing each into shape.
-Johnathan organised the reproduction of the photo of “Madam Matisse” onto canvass with a laminated water resistant cover.
+Jonathan organised the reproduction of the photo of “Madam Matisse” onto canvass with a laminated water resistant cover.